highcharts/highcharts/docs/chart-concepts/zooming.md

 [endOnTick](https://api.highcharts.com/highcharts/yAxis.endOnTick)
 are set to `false`.

-### Highstock
+### Highcharts Stock

-In Highstock, we also have the Navigator, Range Selector, and Scrollbar to ease navigation, so zooming is disabled by default.
+In Highcharts Stock, we also have the Navigator, Range Selector, and Scrollbar to ease navigation, so zooming is disabled by default.
 Instead, panning is enabled so that moving the zoomed area is easier.